Browse Recipes › Chinese Fried Rice — Chow Fan (Chaufa)

 • 275 g chicken thigh / encounter cut (skin removed, bone removed, cut into cubes, seasoned with 2 g salt)

-• shrimp / langostinos (peeled and deveined) (deveined using a spoon technique, cut into pieces) opcional
+• handful shrimp / langostinos (peeled and deveined) (deveined using a spoon technique, cut into pieces) optional

-• English ham (jamón inglés / jamón de York) (cut into pieces) opcional
+• slice English ham (jamón inglés / jamón de York) (cut into pieces) optional

 • 5 pieces eggs (beaten)